 Session 1: Science and Technology Applications to Mitigate Natural Hazards

-This session will focus on case studies of various practical and pre-emptive strategies that have been developed and implemented to diminish the dangers to life and property from natural hazard events.
+FOCUS: case studies of various practical and pre-emptive strategies that have been developed and implemented to diminish the dangers to life and property from natural hazard events.
 The panel will address the following themes, amongst others: planning, policy and regulation changes, educational programs, and infrastructure projects.
 The presenters will comprise collaborative stakeholders such as civil engineers, hydrologists and seismologists as well as other technical professionals who are specialists in natural hazards.
 The topics will include: Floods, Hurricanes, Earthquake and Soil Liquefaction, Atlantic-based Tsunami, Transportation Infrastructure, Water and Sewer infrastructure, Coastal and Riverine Infrastructure, Contingency Planning and Mitigation, Flood Insurance in Rising Seas, Urban Forestry Mitigation, and, the interface between natural resource management and disasters, etc.

 - Disaster Dashboard: Exploring a coordination platform for improved aid response efficiency - Phillip Baker, Amy Labar, and Benjamin Scheerbarth